.

 EMERGENCIES IN THE FIELD

 Field staff members carry handheld radios to communicate with CNSC, from where someone would call the hospital for guidance in an emergency.
-There is always a vehicle available in the field, and several first-aid kits are maintained at CNSC.
+A vehicle is always available in the field, and several first-aid kits are maintained at CNSC.
 Anyone with a medical emergency will be evacuated directly to the hospital in Churchill.
-If the situation is severe, a helicopter can be used to transport the injured person.
+If the situation is severe, a helicopter can transport the injured person.
 In the event of a dangerous encounter with a polar bear, the animal will be deterred using standard procedures, and the team will leave the area and report the incident to CNSC.

 Earthwatch has a 24-hour, 7-day-a-week emergency hotline number.
 Someone is always on call to respond to messages that come into our live answering service.